 Dr. Sarah Tycast

-Sarah Tycast had lived in West Linn for 5 years, returning to her PNW roots after many years away.
+Sarah Tycast has lived in West Linn for 5 years, returning to her PNW roots after many years away.
 She is a pediatrician with a special interest in adolescent medicine and prevention.
 She and her husband James have 2 boys at Sunset Primary, where she is involved with the PTSO.
 They keep busy with lots of sports, 2 cats, and an active (and large) Rhodesian Ridgeback named Addie.

 Julie Van Ness (Co-Founder of West Linn Community Task Force now CLA)

-This is a high school student volunteer group.
-Students of each grade level at local high schools comprise the Teen Advisory Board.
-These courageous, thoughtful, and supportive TAB students — today more than 200+ strong at West Linn High School — provide input and critical feedback to Community Living Above regarding teen activities and events that help by bringing awareness, education, and advocacy for peers whose lives are affected by influences that don’t support being the best they can be.
-TAB students also organize and support TAB-run student outreach activities as well as being a one-on-one face in the hallways of school and monthly lunch/support gatherings.
+The Teen Advisory Board is a high school student volunteer group changing the way we view and speak of substance use and mental health disorders.
+Students of each grade level at West Linn High School comprise the Teen Advisory Board.
+These courageous, thoughtful, and supportive TAB students — are today more than 200+ strong.
+They provide input and critical feedback to Community Living Above regarding teen and community activities and events that bring awareness, education, and advocacy for all to support preventing drug and alcohol use as a youth.